gpstar81/GPStar-proton-pack/DIY_WAND.md

 - Use a mechanical wire stripper to ensure you quickly strip back the sheathing for each wire.
 - Use silicone-coated **stranded** wiring (22AWG down to 26AWG) to allow for maximum flexibility.
 - Solder on extensions to every wire in the wand and use heat-shrink tubing to reinforce extended connections to make a better bond with the stock wire to prevent breakage.
-- Continue the extended wire to either a PCB or the Nano for soldering, making sure that ALL of the strands of wire make it through the holes.
+- Continue the extended wire to either a PCB or the microcontroller for soldering, making sure that ALL of the strands of wire make it through the holes.
 Twist your bare wires tightly, and you can pre-tin the ends with a bit of solder to keep everything together as you fit the wire through any PCB holes (this also works well for making breadboard connections).
 - Optionally, this is where you may consider a full replacement of some wires if they break off at the component you are connecting.
 - It's too easy to have some strands that get missed which could cause a short--check your connections after soldering.
 A magnifying glass and good lighting is your friend!